Fear as a catalyst for prayer?

 The prayer worked.

-He went across the road, not hitting the truck he had just passed.
+The car crossed the road, not hitting the truck he had just passed.

 “What did you do next?”
 I asked, my gut roiling.

-“I unclicked the seat belt and climbed out the back of the jeep.
+“I unclicked the seat belt and climbed out of the back of the jeep.
 I’m waiting for the highway patrol now.”

 You never know how God will use your petitions.

-Thanks, St. Mark Prayer chain, Facebook friends and World Magazine bloggers.
+Thanks, St. Mark Prayer chain, Facebook friends, and World Magazine bloggers.

 What do you do with your fears?